Profile

 - 1

-The Type 002 Shandong is China's first domestically built aircraft carrier and the PLAN's second operational carrier.
-It uses a STOBAR ski-jump layout, was launched in April 2017, and was commissioned at Sanya on 17 December 2019 as hull number CV-17.
+The Type 002 Shandong is China's first domestically built aircraft carrier and the PLAN's second operational carrier, a conventionally powered STOBAR ship that extends the Liaoning design with a smaller island, Type 346A radar, and a larger expected air wing.
+Commissioned at Sanya on 17 December 2019 as hull number CV-17, Shandong has since been tracked on repeated Western Pacific and South China Sea deployments rather than documented combat use.

-CSIS and GlobalSecurity both identify 26 April 2017 as the launch date.
+CSIS identifies 26 April 2017 as the launch date for China's second aircraft carrier.

-Naval News reported Shandong operating east of Taiwan in a deployment that showed the carrier group well beyond home waters.
+Naval News reported Shandong operating east of Taiwan during a deployment that placed the carrier group beyond home waters.